StatsRhian/recipes-old-website/_my_recipes/peanut-sauce.md

 Blend/chop ginger and garlic.
 Mix everything except peanut butter.
 Add peanut butter spoon at a time, adding water if needed.
 Seal in glass jar and shake.

+Add roasted peanuts and coconut milk to make it a satay sauce.